 Print out every contract you’ve signed and take it in to have it reviewed by an attorney.
 Fully disclose your proposed business concept and your attorney will give you their objective opinion on whether or not you’re violating any of your agreements.
 Ask for guidance on how to stay safe moving forward.

-It may seem obvious, but don’t work on your side business during company time.
+It may seem obvious but don’t work on your side business during company time.
 You’ll also need to refrain from using company resources on your project, no matter how tempting that may be.
 This includes not using your work computer, any online tools, software, subscriptions, notebooks, or seeking the assistance of other employees.

 If a link is ever traced connecting your side business to anything directly related to your job, you expose yourself to potential legal action.
 Just don’t do it, and you’ll have nothing to worry about.

-Building your own business take time.
+Building your own business takes time.
 Even more so when doing it as a side hustle.
 Knowing the difficulties of achieving your goals and aspirations at the outset will mentally prepare you for the sacrifices ahead.

 But always keep your eyes on the great rewards to come; being your own boss, doing what you love, having passive income to spend on things you enjoy, and the satisfaction of having built something of your own (with blood sweat, and tears) and seeing it flourish.